dvidelabs/flatcc/README.md

     color: "Green Red"

-The following is also accepted in flatcc 0.2.0, but subsequent releases only permits it if explicitly enabled at compile time.
+The following is only permitted if explicitly enabled at compile time.

     color: Green Red